joshuamegnauth54/joshuamegnauth54.github.io/content/data_python/functions_part_two.md

 Fun fact: Did you know CPython caches all small integers immediately?
 Numbers from [-5 to 256](https://docs.python.org/3/c-api/long.html#c.PyLong_FromLong) are magically cached. _I've spent the greater part of the last day fiddling with Rust + CPython._

 ## What if I don't want a function to sully my mutable objects?
 Languages with greater control over parameters allow programmers to pass types immutably.
+In this case, a function's declaration would list which parameters are mutable or immutable.

 As we saw with Python, immutability is largely defined on the type level rather than determined when objects are created or passed as arguments.
+Python functions are free to mutate (or not) arguments without scrutiny.

 Let's say we had a function to add my favorite Pokémon to a dictionary:
 ```python